 Synthesizing a brand strategy

-Combining our research data points—how we describe ourselves, how others describe us, and our position within the market—helped us uncover meaningful and authentic descriptors that informed the brand strategy.
+Combining our research data points—how we describe ourselves, how others describe us, and our position within the market—helped us uncover meaningful and authentic descriptors that informed the rebrand strategy.

 Prototype a name